frg/SourceControlSyncer/README.md

 # SourceControlSyncer
-A console application written in c# to sync all your repositories from Github, Bitbucket Server etc. to your machine
+A console application written in c# to sync all your repositories from Github, Bitbucket Server etc. to your machine.

+**NOTE: Any merge conflicts will be resolved by using the remote's changes**

 ## Console arguments